Creating empathy with your users is one of the most important things you can do from both a business and a user experience perspective.

 - What do they think that they might not voice to you?

-The feels quadrant takes into account the emotions of the user as they walk through your product/service.
-There can be a lot of contrasting feelings in this section, and it’s important to think not only about what they feel about the entire process, but how they feel about each specific step as well.
+The feels quadrant considers the user’s emotions as they walk through your product/service.
+There can be a lot of contrasting feelings in this section, and it’s important to think not only about what they feel about the entire mapping process but how they feel about each specific step as well.

 Some good prompts to ask in this section could be: